drg-strat-roulette/drg-strat-roulette/README.md

     -   [x] Clean display of selected strat
 -   [x] Mobile support
 -   [x] Persist and display queued strategies
--   [ ] Seed generatedContent and include seed in URL
+-   [ ] Store generatedContent in URL for sharing purposes
 -   [ ] Roll another strategy without clearing the currently displayed one(s)
 -   [ ] Bug reports, feature requests, and strategy submissions
     -   [ ] Enable "Discussions" on repo, and use "Issues" for bugs.
 Link to them from site with templates and/or a G-Form